DidYaMissMe/AeroVox/README.md

 2. **Issue Voice Commands**
    - Use your microphone to issue commands such as:
-     - "Arm the drone"
+     - "Arm"
      - "Take off"
      - "Go north"
-     - "Increase altitude"
+     - "Go [altitude in meters]"
-     - "Return home"
+     - "Return"

 3. **Monitor Telemetry**
    - View live telemetry data including drone location, altitude, and status within the web interface.